-Our Goal as a dental profesional is to restore function to a patient's dentition.
-There are instances where patients dentition.
+Our Goal as a dental professional is to restore function to a patient's dentition.
 There are instances where patients have lost teeth due to life circumstances.
-Many times a complete denture is the only available option to replace missing or non restorable teeth.
+Many times a complete denture is the only available option to replace missing or non-restorable teeth.

-Our office utilizes the highest quality teeth and acrylics along with a specified protocol for fabrication of the prostheis in order to provide patients with thebest quality dentures available.
+Our office utilizes the highest quality teeth and acrylics along with a specified protocol for fabrication of the prosthesis in order to provide patients with the best quality dentures available.

 Removable Partial Denture

-With all that information in mind, many patients choose to have a pratial denture fabricated to utilze while moving through the implant treatment planning and surgery phase of restoration.
-This provides teeth to smile and function with while the implants are integrating in the bone beneath the partial.
+With all that information in mind, many patients choose to have a partial denture fabricated to utilize while moving through the implant treatment planning and surgery phase of restoration.
+This provides teeth to smile with and function with while the implants are integrating into the bone beneath the partial.
 This also allows the patient to move at a restoration pace that may fit their personal budget more readily.

 Implant Supported Upper Denture